-Are album covers not displaying in your music collection?
-The first reason might be that art is missing from your music library.
+A common problem for many music lovers were album covers not displaying in their music collection.
+Commonly, the first reason might be that art is missing from your music library.
 If artwork is missing, you could go and find the covers yourself, then use a music tagger like MP3Tag to install it for you.
 But for 100s or 1000s of albums, that's a lot of work. bliss is an album cover finder that finds art online automatically, using reputable databases to ensure high quality matches.

 What if you know you have the covers, but it just isn't displaying in your music player?
 There are a number of possible reasons.
 Different music players have different rules.
 Some require artwork to be embedded within music files.
 Others only allow album covers which are of a desired resolution or data size.

 We then realised what worked for album covers can work for music library management in general.
 By making the rule the central point of control, rather than editing files directly, it becomes much more scalable to enforce consistency and completeness across your music library, however large it is.

 Coupled with robust ways of editing album covers or other metadata manually, this makes bliss a great all-round music organizer for large music libraries.